piotrmiskiewicz/kyma-environment-broker/docs/contributor/02-50-plan-configuration.md

 ## Configure Plan Details

-Every plan has its own configuration which allows you to specify a details of a plan, for example:
+Every plan has its own configuration which allows you to specify a details of a plan.
+You can specify more than one plan if the configuration is the same, for example:

 ```yaml
 plansConfiguration: